AlanananL7377/github-tutorial/README.md

     * `git remote add origin URL` - In simple words is setting up the connection between the local repo and remote repo.
     * `git push -u origin master` - The command creates a permenant bridge between the remote and the local.
 This allows to push without the extra origin master part that usally follows the command.

 `git remote -v` - Ever want to remind yourself where the commits are being send to the cloud.
 Just type this and it will tell you where you can pull and push.
 This is similar to `git status`

 #### Setting up Clone and Fork

 ---
 ## Rolling Back Changes

+> Everyone makes mistakes and in coding its defintely bound to happen.
+The important things to keep in mind is how to undo them.
+Bellow are lists of commands that will help you undo them in the case of a mistake or  you just changed your mind.

+`rm -rf .git` - If you ever initialize git in the wrong directory or in the root directory just tpye this command and it will un-initialize git.